Flere2134/Simple-Calculator/README.md

 6. If no, Display “Thank you!” and the program will exit
 7. Use Python Function and appropriate Exceptions to capture errors during
     runtime.

+#### Notes
+- A simple calculator where user inputs 1st number first then operation symbol then second number, just like a calculator